scottish-solitary-waves/scottish-solitary-waves.github.io/_pages/submit-data.md

   });
 </script>

 Please use the form below to get in touch or submit data to the project.
 The name and email address fields are optional.
-You fill these in if you would like me to get in touch with you.
+Please fill these in if you would like me to get in touch with you.

 Before submitting data, please see the [participant information sheet](https://strath-my.sharepoint.com/:w:/g/personal/momchil_terziev_strath_ac_uk/EUfmzHZNOWBOj28cR7Sctu4BnK-v8HIP5KLb2JKwdlZVLA?e=SvgeCZ) and [what happens to my data](/what-happens-to-my-data/) pages.